Bowie knife: James Black's Bowie knife

-Black soon had a booming business making and selling these knives out of his shop in Washington, Arkansas.
+Black soon had a booming business making and selling these knives from his shop in Washington, Arkansas.
 Black continued to refine his technique and improve the quality of the knife as he went.
 In 1839, shortly after his wife's death, Black was nearly blinded when, while he was in bed with illness, his father-in-law and former partner broke into his home and attacked him with a club, having objected to his daughter having married Black years earlier.
 Black was no longer able to continue in his trade.

 Black's knives were known to be exceedingly tough, yet flexible, and his technique has not been duplicated.
 Black kept his technique secret and did all of his work behind a leather curtain.
 Many claim that Black rediscovered the secret of producing true Damascus steel.

 In 1870, at the age of 70, Black attempted to pass on his secret to the son of the family that had cared for him in his old age, Daniel Webster Jones.
-However, Black had been retired for many years and found that he himself had forgotten the secret.
-Jones would later become Governor of Arkansas.
+However, Black had retired for many years and had forgotten the secret.
+Jones would later become the governor of Arkansas.

-The claims regarding James Black and his knives have been challenged by historians and knife experts.
+Historians and knife experts have challenged the claims regarding James Black and his knives.
 Little can be either proven or disproven; Black was found mentally incompetent before his claims were published.

 The birthplace of the Bowie knife is now part of the Old Washington Historic State Park which has over 40 restored historical buildings and other facilities including Black's shop.
 The park is known as "The Colonial Williamsburg of Arkansas".
-The University of Arkansas Hope - Texarkana opened their James Black School of Bladesmithing and Historic Trades in historic Washington in January 2020.
+The University of Arkansas Hope - Texarkana opened its James Black School of Bladesmithing and Historic Trades in historic Washington in January 2020.

 Later history

 The term "Bowie knife" appeared in advertising (multiple places) by 1835, about 8 years after the sandbar brawl, while James Bowie was still alive.
 From context, "Bowie knife" needed no description then, but the spelling was variable.
 Among the first mentions was a plan to combine a Bowie knife and pistol.
-Cutlers were shipping sheath knives from Sheffield England by the early 1830s.
-By 1838 a writer in a Baltimore newspaper (posted from New Orleans) suggested that every reader had seen a Bowie knife.
+Cutlers were shipping sheath knives from Sheffield, England, by the early 1830s.
+By 1838, a writer in a Baltimore newspaper (posted from New Orleans) suggested that every reader had seen a Bowie knife.

-The Bowie knife found its greatest popularity in the Old Southwest of the mid-19th century.
+The Bowie knife was most popular in the Old Southwest of the mid-19th century.
 However, accounts of Bowie knife fighting schools are based on fiction; newspapers of the era in the region contained advertisements for classes in fencing and self-defense.